Consortium leader:

 Brief description:

-For more information please visit National Laboratory for Biotechnology's website: http://bnl.brc.hu/
+For more information please visit the official National Laboratory website: http://bnl.brc.hu/

 Consortium leader: